aaagab/nargs/readme.md

     # child_arg._name is either the first created arg/fork or latest replaced arg/fork for definition _repeat="replace"
     print(child_arg._name)
 ```
+- `self._count`: It returns the number of argument's occurences on the command-line.
+It is the same as `len(self._forks)`.
 - `self._default_alias`: Default alias is automatically generated and it is used either with `get_path()` function or when adding implicitly a required argument.
 Default alias is in this order either the first given or automatically set long alias if any, the first given dashless alias if any, or the first given or automatically set short alias if any.
 - `self._forks`: This property always returns a list that contains at least the argument object address.
 When an argument is added on the command-line its CliArg object address is appended to `self._forks`.
-It means that any argument in the `self.forks` list is also present on the command-line so user does not have to verify argument's presence with `arg._here is True`.
+It means that any argument in the `self.forks` list is also present on the command-line so developer does not have to verify argument's presence with `arg._here is True`.
 If argument option `_repeat="fork"` and end-user types multiple times the argument on the command-line, then for each `"fork"` of the argument a new argument is created and the new argument's address is appended to the `self._forks`.
 In other words `self._forks` is a list of instances of the same argument that is shared between all the argument's instances.
-It allows later for user in code to loop through an argument `self._forks` to manage an argument's multiple forks. i.e.: `for arg_fork in root_arg.arg_one._forks:`
+It allows later for developer in code to loop through an argument `self._forks` to manage an argument's multiple forks. i.e.: `for arg_fork in root_arg.arg_one._forks:`
 - `self._here`: It defines if an argument is present on the command-line.
 Nargs generates the whole CliArg arguments tree at once.
 If an argument is repeated and option `_repeat="fork"` then a new complete fork of the repeated argument is created.
-It means that all command-line arguments are always available to user for in code logic.
+It means that all command-line arguments are always available to developer for in code logic.
 However having an argument created does not mean it is present on the command-line.
 That is why property `_here` is needed to allow determining if an argument is present on the command-line. i.e.: `if root_arg.arg_one._here is True:`
 - `self._name`: It is the name of the argument as set in the arguments definition.
 - `self._parent`: It provides the argument CliArg parent object's address of an argument.
 It is mainly used for Nargs internal purpose when parsing the command-line.
 - `self._value`: It returns `None` if argument has no values on the command-line, or a value if the argument have one or more values.
 If argument has multiple values `self.value` returns the first value.
 - `self._values`: It returns an empty list if argument has no values on the command-line, otherwise it returns a list of values.
 For instance, if argument has only one value then `_values` returns a list that contains only the value.

 **get_path**: argument `get_path()` returns all parent aliases joined with spaces.
 For each returned alias, alias is returned with index notation if the alias related argument has multiple forks .i.e: `--arg-one_1 --arg-one_2`.
 Explicit notation is set when an alias conflict with parents aliases or children aliases.
 If `wvalues=True` then only the values of the argument are returned after the argument alias.
 When `Nargs` throw an error to end-user, `get_path` is used to provide the argument's full path.
-Arguments aliases are provided by end-user through command-line but sometimes user may want to get an argument's path that is not present on the command-line.
+Arguments aliases are provided by end-user through command-line but sometimes developer may want to get an argument's path that is not present on the command-line.
 In this context, `get_path()` returns argument and parent arguments default aliases see [Options Explained _aliases](#options-explained).

-Argument's aliases are set in `_aliases` option that is either set by user or set by auto-alias function.
+Argument's aliases are set in `_aliases` option that is either set by developer or set by auto-alias function.
 Each argument has a `default alias` that is selected from argument's `_aliases` option.
 Default alias is whatever alias that comes first from:
 - either the first long form alias or the first dashless form alias
 - the first short form alias

 ## Arguments Definition
-User can write arguments definition either as a Python dictionary, a YAML file or a JSON file.
+Developer can write arguments definition either as a Python dictionary, a YAML file or a JSON file.
 It is a tree structure and its first node is the root argument.
 Nargs definition can be empty and in this case `Nargs().get_args()` returns None.
 Argument's properties start with an underscore.
 Argument's children names start with a letter.

 `@` is a special notation for argument name in arguments definition that can duplicate an argument and its nested arguments to a different location in the arguments tree.
 Nargs triggers an error for infinite recursion if any when using `@` duplicate notation. `@` is useful to duplicate similar nested arguments.
-This notation is only needed when user sets definition in a JSON file or a Python dictionary. `@` is not needed for definition in a YAML file because arguments can be duplicated with existing YAML syntax `node anchors (&) and references (*)`.
+This notation is only needed when developer sets definition in a JSON file or a Python dictionary. `@` is not needed for definition in a YAML file because arguments can be duplicated with existing YAML syntax `node anchors (&) and references (*)`.
 Built-in arguments with aliases starting with a colon can't be duplicated.
 ```json
 // "@" notation duplicates nodes
 {